 Bacterial vaginosis (BV) is the most common cause of vaginal infection in women of child-bearing age - those between 15 and 44 years old.
-It is not classed as a sexually transmitted infection although it is more likely to occur if you are sexually active, especially with a new partner.
+It isn’t classed as a sexually transmitted infection although it is more likely to occur if you’re sexually active, especially with a new partner, if you smoke, use a copper coil (IUCD) for contraception, use bubble baths or feminine hygiene products, or if you have heavy periods.
 Having BV can also increase your chances of developing a sexually transmitted infection.
+It’s estimated that 1 in 3 women have an episode of BV at least once in their life.

 BV is usually harmless and can be triggered by sex or your period.
+It’s due to a disturbance in the balance of bacteria in the vagina.
+Normally, this is well controlled with lots of ‘friendly’ bacteria (germs) which is normal but in BV the change in bacteria makes the vagina less acidic, encouraging growth of more bacteria called anaerobes that grow in an environment without air.
 It can also be triggered by overwashing or douching (washing inside of the vagina).
-This is because overwashing can clear away the good bacteria, allowing for bad bacteria to grow.
+This is because overwashing can clear away the ‘good’ bacteria, allowing for bad bacteria to grow.
+This is unnecessary as BV is not linked to poor hygiene or from being unclean.

 Up to 1 in 2 women with BV don't have any symptoms.
-You may however notice a change to the colour or smell of your discharge.
-BV is commonly reported to be a strong fishy smell, worse after sex, with a thin watery greyish consistency.
-It does not usually cause soreness or itching, unless in combination with another infection.
+You may however notice a change to the colour or smell of your discharge, which is the main symptom.
+BV is commonly reported to be a strong fishy smell, worse after sex or a period, with a thin watery greyish consistency.
+It doesn’t usually cause soreness or itching, unless in combination with another infection.

 If you have vaginal or urinary symptoms associated with sexual activity, it's best to attend a sexual health clinic or GUM clinic.
 Here you can be checked for all sexually transmitted infections, and they offer you quicker appointments, with faster results than your doctor's practice.